GovindaMadhava/Daily_Dev_Update/README.md

 Made the relevant change in colors.txt and created a Pull Request (https://github.com/audacity/audacity/pull/8238)

-Working on building Au4 on local machine using the build instructions.
+Working on building Au4 on local machine using the build instructions
 *****************************************************************
 14 Feb Friday: